mattermost/mattermost-load-test-ng/docs/config/deployer.md

 The file is expected to be gzip compressed.
 This can also point to a local file if prefixed with "file://".
 In such case, the dump file will be uploaded to the app servers.

-## PermalinkIPsToReplace

-*string*

-An optional list of IPs present in the posts from the DB dump that contain permalinks to other posts.
-These IPs are replaced, when ingesting the dump into the database, in every post that uses them with the public IP of the first app instance, so that the permalinks are valid in the new deployment.